0x4007/travel-stipend/memory-bank/activeContext.md

 1. **Refining the flight price lookup** to provide more accurate estimates:

-   - Improving API integration with SerpAPI
+   - Enhancing the Google Flights scraper reliability
    - Handling edge cases for less common destinations
-   - Optimizing API usage to stay within rate limits
+   - Improving error handling and recovery
-   - Enhancing the Google Flights scraper reliability
+   - Optimizing scraper performance

 2. **Enhancing the cost-of-living adjustments** for better accuracy: